flame-engine/flame/doc/game.md

     }
 ```

-To remove components from the list on a `BaseGame` the `remove` can be used.
+To remove components from the list on a `BaseGame` the `markToRemove` method can be used.

 ## Flutter Widgets and Game instances